Frequently Asked Questions

 The entry form should take about 10 minutes.
 After that you can put your feet up until September when it’s time to send us your samples for the Blind Tasting.

 Good catch!
 Yes, originally we included Kentucky with the Central states and Minnesota with the North (including Alaska).
 Many of you begged to disagree, so we changed things around.
 Kentucky is now counted in the South and Minnesota is in the Central region.
-If you’d like more information about how the regions are divided up, you can check out our map here.

 In addition to a beautiful medal, all Award Winners are invited to be honored at a special ceremony in San Francisco in January, surrounded by their loved ones, fellow winners and leaders of the good food movement.
 This kicks off a weekend of events including the Good Food Mercantile (open to all Good Food Guild members) and Good Food Marketplace (a farmers market style event where crafters can sell their recent winners to an eager public).